FormMail.pl

 Two options:

-1. Redirect to custom page: Use the redirect field to send users to your own thank-you page
+1. Redirect: Set the redirect hidden field to your own thank-you page URL

-2. Customize built-in page: Use title, return_link_url, and return_link_title fields
+2. Built-in page: Use title, return_link_url, and return_link_title to customize the default output

 <input type="hidden" name="title" value="Thank You!">